Chess960: Development and further evolution

 The pioneering work of Van Zuylen van Nijevelt found continued development through the efforts of his nephew, the Jonkheer Elias van der Hoeven (1778–1854), a Dutch diplomat.
 Van der Hoeven took the concept of shuffle chess further, potentially sharing his insights with Aaron Alexandre, evident from Alexandre's incorporation of the theory into his Encyclopédie des échecs in 1837.

-The earliest documented games of shuffle chess were played between Van der Hoeven and Alexandre in Mannheim in 1842, with Alexandre emerging as the victor with a score of 3-0.
+The earliest documented games of shuffle chess were played between Van der Hoeven and Alexandre in Mannheim in 1842, with Alexandre emerging victorious with a score of 3–0.
 One of these games is preserved in Sissa, the Netherlands' first long-standing chess journal, demonstrating an initial position with two advanced pawns on each side.
-A later game played by Van der Hoeven was against Baron von der Lasa (1818-1899), adhering more closely to the contemporary rules of random chess, except for the monochromatic bishop pairs.
+A later game played by Van der Hoeven was against Baron von der Lasa (1818–1899), adhering more closely to the contemporary rules of random chess, except for the monochromatic bishop pairs.

 In 1851, Van der Hoeven visited Willem Verbeek, the editor-in-chief of Sissa.
 Verbeek and Hancock, Verbeek's chess companion in Amsterdam during the 1850s, delved into shuffle chess, with their initial findings documented in the pages of the Sissa journal.

 Van der Hoeven's modifications to the original concept of random chess were published in Alexandre's Encyclopédie in 1837 and later republished in Sissa by an individual known as T. Scheidius.
 This variant began to be referred to as "schaakspel, naar de wijze van jhr.
 Van der Hoeven" or "schaakspel à la Van der Hoeven."

 Following Van der Hoeven's visit, the Sissa Chess Society received an invitation from the Philidor Chess Society in Amsterdam, in collaboration with Van der Hoeven, to organize a shuffle chess tournament.
 The aim was to promote the dissemination and popularity of the chess variant attributed to Van der Hoeven.
 Originally intended as a tournament among the eight prize winners of the 1851 Philidor-organized event, logistical challenges led to invitations being extended to other chess societies.
 Ultimately, a tournament with seven players from Amsterdam, along with the 74-year-old Van der Hoeven, was organized.
 Notable participants included Maarten van 't Kruijs (Philidor), J. Seligmann (Philidor), H. Kloos (La Bourdonnais), M.M.
 Coopman, and F.G.
 Hijmans / S. Heijmans, supplemented by Mohr and J. van Praag.
 Van ’t Kruijs emerged as the winner of the tournament, reinforcing the growing sentiment that the removal of opening theory allows true chess talent to shine.